iov-one/docs/docs/weave-tutorial/06-buckets.md

 ## Custom Buckets

-Data consistency must be enforced on the buckets.
+Data consistency must be enforced on buckets.
 All data is validated before saving, but we also need to make sure that all data is the proper type of object before saving.
-Unfortunately, this is quite difficult to do compile-time without generic, so a typical approach is to embed the orm.Bucket in another struct and just force validation of the object type runtime before save.
-Wrap an orm.Bucket with the functionalities you desire, there you have a custom bucket to serve your needs.
+Let's say you want to Unfortunately, this is quite difficult to compile-time without generic, so a typical approach is to embed the orm.Bucket in another struct and just force validation of the object type runtime before save.
+Wrap an orm.ModelBucket with the functionalities you desire, there you have a custom bucket to serve your needs.
 Truth time: `morm.ModelBucket` is a refinement of `weave/orm.ModelBucket`.
-It uses auto-incrementing sequences(id) under the hood.
 We used morm modules instead of orm to show you even buckets are customizable to your needs.
 You can compare [morm](https://github.com/iov-one/tutorial/blob/master/morm/model_bucket.go#L40) and [weave/orm](https://github.com/iov-one/weave/tree/master/orm) and see how to implement your custom bucket.